Golden Eagle - Caspian Odyssey

 The Yerevan skyline is dominated by Mount Ararat in nearby Turkey, with its snow-covered peak towering in the distance.
 Yerevan has a rich history; it was occupied as early as 6,000 BC and the fortress of Erebuni was erected there in the 8th century BC.
 Seized by a succession of conquerors, the city later passed back and forth between the Turks and the Persians until 1827, when it was taken by Russia.
 It became the capital of Soviet Armenia in 1920 and following the demise of the Soviet Union, the capital of the new nation of Armenia.

-Day 3 : Yerevan > Lake Sevan > Dilijan > Tbilisi (Georgia)
+Day 3 : Yerevan & Lake Sevan

 Day 4 : Tbilisi

 Hemmed in by the Surami Range, the city of Tbilisi extends for 27 km along the banks of the River Kura.
 Despite the wars and fires which caused innumerable changes in the topography of Tbilisi, the old part of the city still retains much of its original layout, a spider’s web of narrow winding streets and alleyways.
+Historical sites to visit include the 13th century Metekhi church, the 5th century Sioni Cathedral, the main church of Tbilisi, and the Old Town.
+Then depart to Chateau Mukhrani wine estate for a delicious lunch and wine tasting.
+This evening, enjoy dinner at a local restaurant accompanied by a traditional Georgian dance performance.

-Day 5 : Tbilisi, Gori & Mtskheta
+Day 5 : Tbilisi – Gori, Uplistsikhe & Mtskheta

-Day 6 : Tbilisi > Baku (Azerbaijan)
+Day 6 : Tbilisi > Baku

 Day 7 : Baku

-Baku, the capital of Azerbaijan, lies on the western shore of the Caspian Sea and the southern side of the Apsheron Peninsula, around the wide, curving sweep of the Bay of Baku.
+Baku, capital of Azerbaijan, lies on the western shore of the Caspian Sea and the southern side of the Apsheron Peninsula, around the wide, curving sweep of the Bay of Baku.
 The bay, sheltered by the islands of the Baku Archipelago, provides the best harbour of the Caspian Sea, while the Apsheron Peninsula gives protection from violent northerly winds.
 Baku derives its international importance from its huge oil industry.
+The core of present-day Baku is the Old Town, or fortress of Icheri-Shekher.
+Most of the walls, strengthened after the Russian conquest in 1806, survive, as does the 27 m tower of Kyz-Kalasy (Maiden Tower, 12th century).
+The walled old town is highly picturesque, with its maze of narrow alleys and ancient buildings.
+These include the Palace of the Shirvan-Shahs, now a museum, the oldest part of which dates from the 11th century.
+Also of the 11th century is the Synyk-Kala Minaret and Mosque (1078-79).

 Day 8 : Baku

-Day 11 : Khiva (Uzbekistan)
+Day 9 : Khiva

-Day 12 : Bukhara
+Day 10 : Bukhara

-Day 13 : Samarkand
+Day 11 : Samarkand

-Day 14 : Tashkent
+Day 12 : Tashkent

-Our tour of the city includes the Old Town, where traditional homes and religious buildings line the narrow streets.
-In a small library here we will be privileged to see one of Islam’s most sacred relics – one of the world’s oldest Koran’s.
-Also included in our touring programme is a visit to the Railway Museum and the Museum of Applied Arts.
+Tashkent is the capital city of Uzbekistan and you spend time touring this modern Soviet-style city which was rebuilt following the devastating earthquake of 1966.
+Visit the Old Town, where traditional homes and religious buildings line the narrow streets and here in a small library you’ll see one of Islam’s most sacred relics – the world’s oldest Koran.
+This is followed by a visit to the Museum of Applied Arts.

-Day 15 : Almaty (Kazakhstan)
+Day 15 : Almaty

 Day 16 : Almaty